deadc0de6/dotdrop/README.md

 For more options see `dotdrop.sh --help`.

 For easy deployment the default profile used by dotdrop reflects the hostname of the host on which it runs.
-The default can also be changed by defining the `DOTDROP_PROFILE` environment variable.
+It can be changed either with the `--profile` switch or by defining the `DOTDROP_PROFILE` environment variable.

 ## Install dotfiles